San Diego has a decent infrastructure for travelers who don't have cars, especially if you are in the downtown area

 Compared to European Metro Systems, our light rail is far behind, but compared to past years and many other cities in the US, the system is much improved.

 Many of the SD Trolley stations serve as a Hub for City buses, so transfering from one to another is easy and useful.
+Several stations have large parking lots offering free parking.

 This station was open in 1986 and is Accessible for the disabled.
 This particular station is where it stops right in front of the Gas Lamp Quarters and Civic Center.
 These are a great way to get around.
 Their is a stop not far from my Neices home and my sister says they have used it several times to come down to this area.